When to visit

 YARTS operates from mid-May to early October and has 4 different routes.
 It offers service from the main towns around the park (Groveland, Mariposa, El Portal, Oakhurst, etc.) and even certain hotels and campgrounds (Yosemite Lakes Campground, Yosemite View Lodge, etc.).
 Visit yarts.com for more details.

-Ticket prices depend on your point of origin, and are around $7 one-way.
+Ticket prices depend on your point of origin.
 Prices include the park entrance fee and a child under 12 rides free for each paying adult.
-Tickets can be purchased on the bus using a credit card (Visa, MasterCard, Discover) and at certain hotels in Mariposa and El Portal.
+Tickets can be purchased on the bus using a credit card (Visa, MasterCard, Discover), online or at 369, W 18th Street, Merced.

 Once you're in Yosemite, you can use the free park shuttle to get to the different areas such as Yosemite Valley, Glacier Point and Tuolumne Meadows.